2021 Research Experiences for Undergraduates

 - All REU groups requiring on-campus housing need to be placed into University Housing and Dining’s summer request system officially at https://housing.utexas.edu/conferences.
 Questions may be directed to UHD.

-- Undergraduate students are required to get a proactive community test from UT before returning to in-person research and at least once every 14 days thereafter.
-It is your responsibility as supervising PI to require your undergraduates to show or send their test results after each test.
-Undergraduates must consent in writing to share these test results with you (as supervising PI) as a condition of conducting research in-person (they will sign an authorization form acknowledging this via the Protect Texas Together app).
-If a test is negative, the student is permitted to continue working on campus for 14 days from the date of testing.
+- Undergraduate students are required to get a proactive community test from UT before returning to in-person research.
+It is your responsibility as supervising PI to require your undergraduates to show or send their test results.
+Undergraduates must consent in writing to share these test results with you (as supervising PI) as a condition of conducting research in-person.
+(They will sign an authorization form acknowledging this via the Protect Texas Together app.)
+If a test is negative, the student is permitted to work on campus.
 If a test is positive, the student should immediately isolate and seek guidance from UHS.

 - All REU students agree to share their test results with their supervising PIs as a condition of their eligibility.
 As a supervising PI, you are permitted to view their PCT results.